tristan-white/tristan-white.github.io/_posts/2022-09-18-murph-every-day.md

 One day last year I decided to do a murph (without the vest) and I hated it.
 A friend showed me a [video of a guy on YouTube](https://www.youtube.com/@jimbobroski4884/videos) who did a murph every day for a year.
 I really admired the idea, but knew I couldn't do something like that.
 At that point, I had only done one murph with a weighted vest in my life, and it killed me and took me over an hour.
 So I never entertained the thought of doing any kind of consecutive day full-murph challenge.

 But last summer I started doing some murphs everyday without the vest.
 After doing that for a bit, I started doing one every so often with a vest\*.
 And then I said, why not try to do this for 30 days?
-Decided to post my progress here to keep myself accountable.
+I decided to post my progress here to keep myself accountable.
 I didn't end up hitting a murph every single day, but I'm happy with my progress.

 |Index|Date|Time|Notes|
 |-----|----|----|-----|